Herbalist Token (HERB) Price Hits $0.0000 on Top Exchanges

-Herbalist Token (CURRENCY:HERB) traded up 2.4% against the US dollar during the one day period ending at 8:00 AM Eastern on October 12th.
-One Herbalist Token coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last week, Herbalist Token has traded down 34.2% against the US dollar.
-Herbalist Token has a market cap of $62,436.16 and $200.00 worth of Herbalist Token was traded on exchanges in the last day.
+Herbalist Token (CURRENCY:HERB) traded up 4.2% against the US dollar during the 1 day period ending at 22:00 PM E.T. on October 13th.
+One Herbalist Token coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Herbalist Token has a market capitalization of $65,787.76 and $274.00 worth of Herbalist Token was traded on exchanges in the last day.
+In the last seven days, Herbalist Token has traded 29.7% lower against the US dollar.

 - Social Send (SEND) traded 2.4% lower against the dollar and now trades at $0.0084 or 0.00000018 BTC.